 In addition, the Credit Facility contains a financial covenant that imposes a maximum ratio of indebtedness to EBITDA.
-As of December 31, 2016, we were in compliance with all of the financial covenants of the Credit Facility.
+As of December 31, 2017, we were in compliance with all of the financial covenants of the Credit Facility.

 Capital markets.
 Our ability to raise funds in the capital markets depends on, among other things, general economic conditions, the conditions of the telecommunications and renewable energy industries, our financial performance, the state of the capital markets and our compliance with Securities and Exchange Commission ("SEC") requirements for the offering of securities.
-On June 6, 2014, the SEC declared effective our "universal" shelf registration statement.
+On May 12, 2017, the SEC declared effective our "universal" shelf registration statement.
 This filing registered potential future offering of our securities.
-We currently expect to renew our "universal" shelf registration upon its expiration in June 2017.